Gary Ewer

 The activities for this lesson will get you thinking about how the chords you choose will work together.

 Looking for some chord progressions?
-Check out the hundreds in "Essential Chord Progressions"!
+"Essential Chord Progressions" gives you hundreds of them!

 1. Write five samples of chord progressions, using at least four chords each, that do not start or end on the tonic (I) chord, and might be classified as primarily fragile: